gravitl/netmaker-docs/install.rst

 **IMPORTANT:** Notes on Installation
 - Due to the high volume of installations, the auto-generated domain has been rate-limited by the certificate provider.
-For this reason, we **strongly recommend** using your own domain.
+For this reason, we **strongly recommend** using your domain.
 Using the auto-generated domain may lead to a failed installation due to rate limiting.

-**IMPORTANT:** From v0.22.0 the install script will install PRO version of netmaker with a 30-day free trial, for you to try out full capabilities of netmaker.
+**IMPORTANT:** From v0.22.0 the install script will install the PRO version of netmaker with a 30-day free trial, for you to try out the full capabilities of netmaker.

 Integrating OAuth
 ====================

 Users are also allowed to join a Netmaker server via OAuth.
 They can do this by clicking the "Login with SSO" button on the dashboard's login page.
-Check out the :doc:`integrating oauth docs <./oauth>`.
+Check out the:doc:`integrating oauth docs <./oauth>`.

-After trial period ends:
+After the trial period ends:
 =========================

-    a. if you wish to continue using PRO :-
+    a. if you wish to continue using PRO:-

-        i. check these steps to obtain pro license `<https://docs.netmaker.io/quick-start.html#extra-steps-for-pro>`_ ii.
+        i.
+Check these steps to obtain a pro license `<https://docs.netmaker.io/quick-start.html#extra-steps-for-pro>`_ ii.
 Run `/root/nm-quick.sh -u`

-    b. if you wish to downgrade to community version
+    b. if you wish to downgrade to the community version

         i.
 Run `/root/nm-quick.sh -d`

 1. **To get started the easiest way, visit our SaaS platform to set up a netmaker server with just a few clicks** `<https://app.netmaker.io>`_

-2. :doc:`check out these steps for manual installation process for on-prem, although we don't recommend this path, instead use the install script mentioned above<./manual-install>`
+2. :doc:`check out these steps for the manual installation process for on-prem, although we don't recommend this path, instead use the install script mentioned above<./manual-install>`

 3. :ref:`Highly Available Installation <HAInstall>`